 At Victoria C of E Infant and Nursery School we are fully committed to the safeguarding of pupils and take eSafety very seriously.With the support of parents, we pro-actively teach our pupils how to keep themselves safe online.
-Further information can be found on here.
 The school adheres to the PREVENT agenda through our normal safeguarding procedures and processes.

 e-Safety Newsletter Autumn 2017

 e-Safety Newsletter Spring 2017

 e-Safety Newsletter Spring 2016

 There are many different organisations and websites to support adults and children with e-safety issues.
 For further information follow the links below.

 Increasing numbers of children now have a social network account, often Facebook.
 Many schools and teachers are concerned that parents and carers are not always aware of the age restrictions and the related safeguarding risks to the children.The Hertfordshire Safeguarding Children Board eSafety group have developed a parents/carers leaflet to help raise awareness and provide practical guidance.
 For more information visit http://www.thegrid.org.uk/eservices/safety/social_networking/facebook_personal.shtml

 We have a safety button on all of the computers in the school, known as 'Hector the protector', that the children can press if they ever feel uncomfortable with anything that appears on the screen.
 Hector the dolphin then covers the screen.
 Hector can be downloaded to your computer at home, free of charge, by clicking on the 5-7 section of the thinkyouknow website and clicking on 'Hector's world'.
 Your child will probably know where to find him!
 If you have any questions about this please speak to Mrs Summers who is our E-Safety Co-ordinator.

 It is important that we are teaching this message to Key Stage One and Two children as they are exposed at an increasingly early age and are vulnerable.